Job profile

 We are a scrutiny body that supports improvement.
 We inspect individual care services and we also work with other scrutiny bodies to inspect the social care and social work services people are experiencing in their local areas.

 Our desire is to achieve an effective and balanced way of working, that enables us to meet organisational needs and achieve a work-life balance that promotes wellbeing and collaboration opportunities.
-We are moving towards an expectation that all staff will work collaboratively, within and across teams, in person for a minimum number of days each week.
+We are moving towards an expectation that all staff will work collaboratively, within and across teams, in person, for approximately 40% of their working week.
+The Care Inspectorate employs approximately 600 employees.

 About the role